LiquidFXX/sports-ticker/README.md

 A lightweight Home Assistant custom integration that creates **ESPN Scoreboard Raw** sensors (with `events`, `leagues`, `day`, `season`) for use in dashboards — especially ticker-style Lovelace cards.

+As of **v0.0.11**, the integration also includes **configurable ticker options**:
+- ✅ Select which league sensors to create
+- ✅ Adjust ticker scroll speed
+- ✅ Light/Dark theme option (used by the example ticker card)

 ---

 ## What this integration creates